-Sustainable Investment
+Sustainable/Responsible Investment

-Sustainable investment involves the consideration of Environmental, Social and Governance (ESG) factors as part of the investment decision-making process.
-It is recognised that investors are increasingly considering sustainability as part of the investment process, based on the growing recognition that ESG factors can affect the risk and return of investments.
+Sustainable investment (also known as responsible investment) involves the consideration of Environmental, Social and Governance (ESG) factors as part of the investment decision-making process, to include how investors exercise their voting rights and engage with investee companies.
+Investors are increasingly considering sustainability as part of the investment process based on the growing recognition that ESG factors and asset stewardship can affect the risk and return of investments.